telefonicaid/fiware-cygnus/flume/doc/operation/hdfs_kerberos_authentication.md

 Hadoop Distributed File System (HDFS) can be remotely managed through a REST API called [WebHDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).
 This API may be used without any kind of security (in this case, it is enough knowing a valid HDFS user name in order to access this user HDFS space), or a Kerberos infrastructure may be used for authenticating the users.

-Kerberos is an authentication protocol created by MIT, current version is 5.
+[Kerberos](http://web.mit.edu/kerberos/) is an authentication protocol created by MIT, current version is 5.
 It is based in symmetric key cryptography and a trusted third party, the Kerberos servers themselves.
-The protocol is as easy as authenticating to the Authentication Server (AS), which forwards the user to the Key Distribution Center (KDC) in order to create a ticket-granting ticket (TGT).
-This ticket can then be used for authentication purposes against a service server; this service server takes the TGT and verifies it is valid against the KDC.
+The protocol is as easy as authenticating to the Authentication Server (AS), which forwards the user to the Key Distribution Center (KDC) with a ticket-granting ticket (TGT) that cab ne used to retrieve the definitive client-to-server ticket.
+This ticket can then be used for authentication purposes against a service server (in both directions).

 SPNEGO is a mechanism used to negotiate the choice of security technology.
-Through SPNEGO both client and server may negotiate the usageof Kerberos as authentication technology.
+Through SPNEGO both client and server may negotiate the usage of Kerberos as authentication technology.

 Kerberos authentication in HDFS is easy to achieve from the command line if the Kerberos 5 client is installed and the user already exists as a principal in the Kerberos infrastructure.
 Then just get a valid ticket and use the `--negotiate` option in `curl`: